Gopika-9266/TSA_EXP1B/README.md

 ### AIM:

-To perform regular differencing,seasonal adjustment and log transformation on international airline passenger data.
+To perform regular differencing,seasonal adjustment and log transformation on tesla stock prediction

 ### ALGORITHM: